-Our note argues the clear and simple headline remedy masks a huge amount of ambiguity that will need to be interpreted by both the regulator and market participants.
+Our note on the FCA pricing review argues the clear and simple headline remedy masks a huge amount of ambiguity that will need to be interpreted by both the regulator and market participants.

 One such area is the definition of ‘new business price’, which we discuss in this post.

 On the face of it a new business price is simple – what would you charge the customer if they came to you from a different provider?
 The reality is much more nuanced.

 We would argue that for any individual customer there could be multiple new business prices.
 Discrimination across distribution channels is one variable – and the FCA has explicitly said that new business and renewal prices must be aligned only within that channel.
 (Nonetheless, this introduces some complexity to insurers: how do they monitor and define a price offered to a broker who sells through both PCWs and direct.)

 So far so good, but let us think about one channel for a moment.
 Imagine a customer is offered a new business price for motor insurance by an insurer.
 Based on previous experience, the customer calls up and asks for a better price, which the insurer agrees.
 So, what is the new business price: the price that was first offered, or the price that was paid?
 If it is the latter, how does the insurer ensure that the renewal premium is compliant?
 The actual price paid is unknowable until after the event, and therefore cannot be extended to the renewing portfolio.